-Patient navigators might reduce disparities in cancer careAugust 17th, 2011 in Cancer /
+Patient navigators might reduce disparities in cancer careAugust 17, 2011 By Glenda Fauntleroy in Medicine & Health / Cancer

 Past research shows that minorities suffer higher rates of advanced cancer and deaths from all types of cancer compared to whites.
 According to an article in the August issue of Cancer, the role of patient navigator is emerging as a tool to address these disparities.